christianavi/christianavi.github.io/_posts/2020-01-26-gta-resolving-nat-type-issues.md

 imageshadow: true
 ---

-Getting disconnected from online multiplayer games is always frustrating and I guess we all had our fair share of disconnections.
-I would always get disconnected when playing Grand Theft Auto Online.
-It turns out it had something to do with my NAT type, which at that time was "strict."
-This meant that it was blocking ports used by the game.
-Rockstar Games support provided two possible solutions for this; enabling uPnP or setting up a port-forwarding rule on my router.
+Getting disconnected from online multiplayer games is always frustrating and we all had our fair share of disconnections.
+Grand Theft Auto Online is one of the games where players often experience disconnections.
+It turns out it has something to do with <a href="https://en.wikipedia.org/wiki/Network_address_translation" target="blank">NAT</a> type, which may be "strict."
+This means that it is blocking ports used by the game.
+Rockstar Games support provided two possible solutions for this; enabling <a href="https://en.wikipedia.org/wiki/Universal_Plug_and_Play" target="blank">UPnP</a> or setting up a <a href="https://en.wikipedia.org/wiki/Port_forwarding" target="blank">port-forwarding</a> rule on your router.

-This guide only covers resolving NAT type issues by enabling UPnP and is meant for PLDT Home Fibr and PLDT Home DSL subscribers.
-In any case, those subscribed to other ISPs may still follow along.
+This guide only covers resolving NAT type issues by enabling UPnP and is meant for modems used by PLDT Home Fibr and PLDT Home DSL subscribers.
+In any case, those who own other modems or subscribed to other ISPs may still follow along.

 ### Getting the necessary information
  Open **Command Prompt** and enter `ipconfig` and you should get something like this: